jbb1999/CSGOtradeupgenerator/README.md

  - profitability caulculator
  - datbase logging for both skins and trade ups
  - database size checker
+ - multi threading(sort of)
+ - db structure file.

 Features to come
 --------

 I am working on these atm and may come down the line.
  - excel sheet alternative to DB
- - DB easy setup
  - web UI
- - multi threading
  - price limiter
 Note that i have no eta for these and might not add them at all.